RV CLasses (11 Different Types of RVs Explained)

 There are hundreds of options to choose from, so you can find the vehicle that will fit your style, your desires, and your budget.

 In 2017, the average daily stay in a hotel was more than $126 per night, but an RV or camper site at a state park can start as low as $12 per night.
 Think of it, you could get 10 times more vacation in an RV!
 And that doesn’t even count the amount of money you save when you can fix your own meals in your motor home instead of eating out in restaurants every day.

 There are so many advantages to renting or owning an RV.
+By request, we made a detailed guide on how much it costs to rent an RV in 2019.
 You don’t have to pack suitcases and haul luggage because all your belongings are neatly stowed and already in your room.
 You have your own bed, your own linens, your own space.
 You can travel the United States on your schedule and at your convenience.
 No deposit costs for traveling with your dogs.
 Plus, you can get up close and personal with nature, or you can park in an RV resort with the luxury amenities you want.

 What kind of vehicle should you get?
 Read through our Guide to RV’s to get an idea of how convenient and cool these vehicles are.

 Motorhomes are he kind that you actually drive.
 You are not towing your living quarters.
 You are driving them.
 With one glance into your rearview mirror, you can see your room for the night.
 Sometimes called Motorhomes, the motorized vehicles can offer an easier drive than a tow-behind trailer.
 In addition, motorhomes – as the name implies – feel just like home because of the décor, the layout, and the conveniences offered.
 Motorhomes can be divided into four basis categories: Class A, Class B, and Class C.

 Class A Motorhomes